Shai2u/dash_plotly_car_accidents_example/README.md

 7. Unify Styling: Match the styles of the graph and map components for a cohesive design.
 8. Add Cluster Layers: Include clustering functionality on the environment map.

 #### Part 4.
-Enabling interacitivy between the map and the other components of the dashboard
+Enabling interactivity between the map and the other components of the dashboard
 9. Filter by viewport: Enable interactions where data displayed  on the map viewports updates the graphs, and vice versa.